parsifal-47/muterl/README.md

  - logic change
  - constant change

 Rebar-style configurable.
-Create muterl.conf with erlang terms in your project folder.
+Create muterl.config with erlang terms in your project folder.

 Default options are: